Application and admission for BSc Global Management of Social Issues

 Make sure you apply for the correct study program

-B Organization Studies: Global Management of Social Issues (English program)
+In English: B Organization and Management Studies: Global Management of Social Issues (English program)

 Step 1: Prepare your application documents

 During the application process, you must upload several documents.
 The process consists of two phases, an application phase and a matching phase.
 You will need to upload documents in both phases.